Gavin Henson: Rugby league

 After being released by the Dragons at the end of the 2018–2019 season, Henson retired and purchased a pub.
 On 18 September 2020 it was announced that he was joining rugby league team West Wales Raiders who play in league's third tier.

-He made his début in a 4-58 home defeat to Widnes Vikings in a Challenge Cup tie on 21 Mar 2021, but has not featured since.
+He made his début in a 4–58 home defeat to Widnes Vikings in a Challenge Cup tie on 21 Mar 2021, but has not featured since.

 In popular media

 In September 2010, he featured in the ITV1 outdoor series 71 Degrees North, a challenge show set in Norway in which he finished in 2nd place, losing out to Marcus Patric.
 He then featured as a contestant on BBC1's Strictly Come Dancing's eighth series, partnered by Katya Virshilas.
 In August 2011 a series, The Bachelor, in which 25 young women battle it out on the French Riviera to win the heart of Henson "the Bachelor", began on Channel 5.
 He has been criticised for these appearances in the press and by many rugby fans.

-Henson is name-checked in the 2010 parody song "Newport (Ymerodraeth State of Mind)", which gained over two million hits on YouTube, although local rap group Goldie Lookin Chain later criticised the song and pointed out that Henson "rarely ventured to Newport."
+Henson is referenced in the 2010 parody song "Newport (Ymerodraeth State of Mind)", although another South Wales band, Goldie Lookin Chain, in a wider critique of the song, noted that Henson "rarely ventured to Newport."

 Personal life

-His relationship with singer Charlotte Church has been well covered by the media in the United Kingdom.
-On 20 September 2007, Church gave birth to a daughter Ruby Megan.
+His relationship with singer Charlotte Church was well covered by British media.
+On 20 September 2007 Church gave birth to a daughter Ruby Megan.
 Henson was excused from a 13 December 2008 Heineken Cup match against Benetton Treviso because Church was due to deliver her second child prematurely, but this did not happen.
 On 11 January 2009, Church gave birth to the couple's second child, a son.
 On 31 May 2010 the couple announced that their relationship was over, two months after they had announced their engagement.

 In 2011 Henson chose Carianne Barrow to be his girlfriend on reality television series The Bachelor.
 The couple split in March 2012.

-On 28 September 2019, Henson married his long term partner Katie Wilson Mould at St. Michael’s and All Angels Church in Guiting Power, on the outskirts of Cheltenham, in Gloucestershire.
+On 28 September 2019, Henson married his long-term partner Katie Wilson Mould at St Michael's and All Angels Church, Guiting Power, on the outskirts of Cheltenham, in Gloucestershire.
+Her father was the businessman and racehorse owner Raymond Mould.
 In December 2020 the couple had their first child, a son.

-In May 2019 Henson became the landlord of The Fox and Hounds in St Brides Major in the Vale of Glamorgan and following refurbishment and a restaurant upgrade, shortened the name to just, 'The Fox'.
+In May 2019 Henson became the landlord of the Fox and Hounds in St Brides Major in the Vale of Glamorgan and following refurbishment and a restaurant upgrade, shortened the name to The Fox.